eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 ```

 This will return an array key pair in the form `["PPYxxx", "xxxx"].`
-The first string starting with with PPY is the public key, the second one is the private key.
+The first string starting with PPY is the public key, the second one is the private key.
 You'll now have 2 sets of keys, one for the owner key(pair) and one for the active key(pair)

 The owner permission has administrative powers over the whole account and should be considered for ‘backup’ strategies.
-The active permission allows access to access funds and some account settings, but cannot change the owner permission and is thus considered the 'online' permissions.
+The active permission allows to access funds and some account settings, but cannot change the owner permission and is thus considered the 'online' permission.

 ### Import Keys into your CLI Wallet